-Megan N. Liberty is an arts writer, editor, and archivist based in Brooklyn.
+Megan N. Liberty is an arts writer & editor in Brooklyn.

-I write about artists’ books, ephemera, archives, and other multidisciplinary meetings of text and image.
+I write about artists’ books, ephemera, and archives.

 I am the Art Books section editor at the Brooklyn Rail and co-founder of Book Art Review.
-My writing appears regularly on Hyperallergic and in ArtReview, and has also been published in Artforum.com, Art in America, Frieze, NY Review of Books Daily, LA Review of Books, White Review, Art in Print, and elsewhere.
-I have led and participated in public conversations on artist’s publishing and books with the Brooklyn Rail, Contemporary Artist Book Conference, Hill Art Foundation, and Miriam Gallery.
-I also teach workshops for early career artists on the practical and conceptual importance of self-archiving.
-I was a 2019-20 AICA/USA and Creative Capital/The Andy Warhol Foundation’s Arts Writing Workshop participant and am the project editor of the Roy Lichtenstein Catalogue Raisonné.
+My writing appears in Hyperallergic, ArtReview, Artforum.com, art-agenda, Art in America, Frieze, NY Review of Books, LA Review of Books, White Review, Art in Print, and elsewhere.
+I have led and participated in public conversations on artist’s publishing and books with the Brooklyn Rail, Center for Book Arts & Printed Matter’s Contemporary Artist Book Conference, Hill Art Foundation, and Miriam Gallery.
+I have been invited to speak to undergraduate and graduate classes about artists’ books and criticism at SMFA Tufts, the New School, Boston University, and Mills College.